cmsj/lcd4linux_rotator/README.md

 KEY=VALUE - These are the keys and values mentioned previously.
 The key is the string to the left of the = and the value is the string to the right.
+Note that you don't have to specify all the keys/values for both of the places you use this class, but if you do specify them twice they *must* be identical.

 So what will happen in this example is that each second, lcd4linux will